KarelZe/thesis/references/obsidian/📑notes/🧓Discussion notes.md

+Visually, the performance differences between gradient boosting and transformers on the same feature sets are minor, which is in line with previous studies ([[@grinsztajnWhyTreebasedModels2022]], [[@gorishniyRevisitingDeepLearning2021]]) These studies conclude, generally for tabular modelling, that neither Transformers nor GBRTs are universally superior.
+Our results validate this observation, specifically for trade classification.

+However, our findings contradict those of ([[@ronenMachineLearningTrade2022]]14--49), who benchmark tree-based ensembles in the form of gls-RF and neural networks in the form of gls-FFN for trade classification in the equity and bond market and find clear dominance of the tree-based approach.
+Beyond differences in the market under study and variants, two methodological differences are evident, that explain the diverging results.
+First, unlike gls-FFN, the FT-Transformer is tailored to learn on tabular data through being a rotationally-invariant learner.
+Second, the data pre-processing and feature engineering is tailored to the requirements of neural networks.
+Without these measures, tree-based approaches excel due to their robustness in handling skewed and missing data.

+From our experiments we observed, th

+So far it remain

+Figure 5.11 illustrates that the AUC-score of outlier detection can increase in the static setting on high-dimensional data with GMD preprocessing.
+This confirms the results from [Keller et al., 2012, Trittenbach and Böhm, 2019].
+The experiments show that outlier detection profits from subspace search in the streaming setting, too:

+**Distribution in Sample: TTM, Trade Size, Moneyness**
+- deep in the money-options most frequently traded / liquidity

+**Accuracy of Basic Rules Is Downward-Biased by Coverage** **Accuracy of

+Trade Size Rule Is High And Highly Variant** **Improvements Relative To Literature**

+How would a linear model do?

+**No Universal Superior Classifier**

+**Supervised Classifier Performance on CBOE**

+**Link Between Unlabelled Trades And Generalisation Performance** Why is pre-training successful?
+Why is self-training not successful?

+**Robustness of Index Options / Options Outside The Quotes** **Importance of Moneyness and Time-to-Maturity**
+**The Elephant In The Room**
+Requires labelled data.
+Compute intensive.

 - low accuracy for trades outside the quotes
 	- see also [[@ellisAccuracyTradeClassification2000]] for trades inside and outside the spread
 	- “On the one hand, we would expect that the greater (smaller) the transaction price relative to the midspread, the more likely that the transaction is a buy (sell) and occurs on an uptick (a downtick), implying higher classification success for outside-quote trades, especially for large trades in which the trade initiator is willing to pay a premium for the execution of his large order.” ([[@savickasInferringDirectionOption2003]] p.
 888)